0n0w1c/electric-grid/doc.md

 Factorio 2.0 changed boiler behavior so boilers can produce a different amount of output fluid than the input fluid consumed.
 Current boiler behavior can use a 10:1 water-to-steam style conversion.

-For this mod, the important point is not the visible vanilla steam ratio itself, but that boiler and generator calibration must respect Factorio's current fluid-energy behavior.
+For this mod, the important point is not the steam ratio itself, but that boiler and generator calibration must respect Factorio's current fluid-energy behavior.
 The transformator constants are therefore expressed as derived values rather than unexplained literals.

 The older constants: